 Table E1.
-Benchmarks Deliverables/Metrics Development of EHR & HDC infrastructure for PEET Date of first PEET demonstration study launch Iterative improvement to EHR and HDC resources Launch date for each integrated change Number of changes/yr Establishment of the Date of first full meeting to work on Steering Committee Element E Creation of the PEET Policy ratification by CCTSI and application portal and UCHealth policies Date of portal activation Development of PEET PEET SC approval of each module and user guidance materials lessons learned SC review of PEET applications Number of protocols reviewed per year Number of protocols approved, sent to UCHealth Time from application to SC approval Implementation of new Number of new PEET studies launched PEET protocols per year Ongoing Number of changes recommended by additions/improvement SC/yr to PEET resources Number of changes launched per yr Rate of patient Enrollment of 200 patients in 2 yrs enrollment Patient demographics > state averages will add technical assistance as a complementary approach.
+Benchmarks Deliverables/Metrics Development of EHR & HDC infrastructure for PEET Date of first PEET demonstration study launch Iterative improvement to EHR and HDC resources Launch date for each integrated change Number of changes/yr Establishment of the Steering Committee Date of first full meeting to work on Element E Creation of the PEET application portal and policies Policy ratification by CCTSI and UCHealth Date of portal activation Development of PEET user guidance materials PEET SC approval of each module and lessons learned SC review of PEET applications Number of protocols reviewed per year Number of protocols approved, sent to UCHealth Time from application to SC approval Implementation of new PEET protocols Number of new PEET studies launched per year Ongoing additions/improvement to PEET resources Number of changes recommended by SC/yr Number of changes launched per yr Rate of patient enrollment Enrollment of 200 patients in 2 yrs Patient demographics > state averages will add technical assistance as a complementary approach.
 The CCTAB may suggest features for PEET or the user guide that are not initially feasible.
 In this case, we will work to prioritize their suggestions in future iterations.